 To apply for most BC PNP immigration categories, potential candidates must first register for free to the SIRS by completing all sections of the online registration.
 An offer of indeterminate, full-time employment* from a B.C. employer is necessary before registering to the SIRS.

-If the candidate may proceed with registration if they and their employer meet the program requirements and the employer is prepared to support the application process.
+Candidates may proceed with the registration if they and their employer meet the program requirements and the employer is prepared to support the application process.
 Once registration is complete, a candidate is assigned a registration score based on an assessment of the offer of employment, location in B.C., education, language ability and wage.